Analucar/UMinho/ThirdYear/2nd/PL/README.md

 ### :books: Processamento de Linguagens
 ***

-In this subject we developed 2 different projects.
+- The first project consisted in
   - First Project: 19
+- The second project consisted in developing a compiler of an imperative language using context-independent and translator grammars
   - Second Project: 16

 #### :handshake: Contributors
 - [Ana Luísa Carneiro](https://github.com/Analucar)